How to Avoid Hidden Costs When Purchasing Lease Administration & Accounting Software

 - How long have they been in business?
 How many customers do they have?

-With the new accounting standards, it is important to not only confirm that the vendor has a solution that can generate ASC 842 and IFRS 16 compliant reports, but that the solution itself is third-party verified.
-You want to ensure that the reports generated will be approved by your auditors.
+With the new accounting standards, it is crucial to not only confirm that the vendor has a solution that can generate FASB ASC 842 and IFRS 16 compliant reports, but that the lease accounting solution itself is third-party verified.
+You want to ensure that your accounting team will approve the generated compliance reports.

-Being able to access and analyze data will provide your business with the insights needed to make timely and accurate decisions.
-Can you pull reports on all the fields within the system—whether out-of-the-box or user defined?
+Being able to access and analyze lease data will provide your business with the insights needed to make timely and accurate decisions.
+Can you pull reports on all the fields within the leasing software — whether out-of-the-box or user-defined?

 Test/Train Environment with Your Production Environment